Beanie496/Crab/style.md

     fn bar() {}
 }
 ```
-Functions should be ordered alphabetically.
-Methods should be ordered in whatever order seems logical.
+Functions and methods should be ordered in whatever order seems logical.

 ### 8. Comments